 I’ve been working with PHP since the release of PHP 4 in 2001, and at a professional level since 2004.
 I've embraced the modern PHP movement, including Composer, the PHP-FIG standards, and package/library-driven development.
-I have professional experience with almost all of the popular CMSes and frameworks, including Code Igniter, Drupal,1 Laravel, Symfony, Silex, and Zend.
+I have professional experience with almost all of the popular web content management systems and frameworks, including Code Igniter, Drupal,1 Laravel, Symfony, Silex, and Zend.

-I have extensive experience with AWS, building and deploying production-level applications using most of the ecosystem:
+I have extensive experience with Amazon Web Services (AWS), building and deploying production-level applications using most of the ecosystem.

 I have a working knowledge and some experience with the following:

-Because of my professional background, I understand and have an appreciation for most of the basic priciples of design and typography.
+Because of my professional background, I understand and have an appreciation for most of the basic principles of design and typography.
 I am a big proponent of Agile and the Scrum process, and I am a Certified ScrumMaster.